davide-bizzozero/poc/README.md

 # POC

-Example of a simple Single Page Application showing a list of products that updates depending on the selected category using Vite, React, Redux and Sass
+Example of a simple Single Page Application showing a list of products that updates depending on the selected category using Vite, React and Sass

 ## Installation